 John Ball Park

 For those who love to spend time outdoors, Draft-Peppin recommends checking out John Ball Park.
 Nestled on the historic West Side, this park offers picnic areas, playgrounds, and is an access point to Kent Trails.
 John Ball Park is also home to cultural events like Oktoberfest.
+The park is adjacent to John Ball Zoo.
+Learn about John Ball Zoo's accessibility amenities.

 “My wife and I like going out on the town to enjoy the food and cultural events that Grand Rapids offers.
 Outdoor events aren’t the most convenient, especially if they’re on the grass, but with a good attitude and some extra help from loved ones, you can make a good time out of it.”